The grand story of God's salvation

 The Meaning of His Sacrifice.
 The story of Jesus' death appears tragic.
-He was falsely accused and crucified by jealous religious leaders.
-Many thought their hopes of a Messiah were dashed when he was laid in the tomb, but they did not see the picture clearly.
+He was falsely accused and crucified by jealous, religious leaders.
+Many thought their hopes of a Messiah were dashed when Jesus was laid in the tomb, but they did not see the picture clearly.
 Jesus came here to die on the cross.
 His death was not an accident of history - it was his purpose.
 His death was substitutionary.
 He took our sins upon himself and paid the penalty that we deserve, and on the third day, he rose again.

 Saving Faith.
 Forgiveness for our sins and redemption is a gift.
 To receive the gift, a person must turn to Jesus and call on him for salvation.
 Saving faith has two components.

 Faith.
 Faith or trust is when a person gives up trusting in themselves (in their own goodness, works, and abilities) and turns to the one and only person who is good, righteous, and capable of all things.
 Faith in Christ means a loss of faith in self and the things of this world and a complete trust in Jesus.

 Repentance.
 Genuine faith does not happen without repentance.
 When a person loses faith in themselves, they will turn away from the world, themselves, and the false promises of sin.
 They will turn to Jesus and look to him for hope, joy, happiness, peace, and salvation.
 They will put all their hope in him and rely on him.
 They will follow his example of righteousness because they know their gracious, loving Savior loves them.